SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: The Optimizer: Preprocessing SGD with Normalization and Whitening

+However, estimating $(\rmG\rmG^\top)^{-1/2}$ with NS requires $\mathcal{O}(m^3)$ (assuming $m < n$) complexity, making its scalability for larger models, especially under distributed settings unclear \cite{jordan2024muon}.
+Here, we propose a heuristic scheme that has $\mathcal{O}(m^2)$ complexity to estimate square-root inverse (comparable to the $\mathcal{O}(mn)$ complexity of Adam second moment):

+where under a slight abuse of notation, $\text{Diag}(\cdot)$ returns a diagonal matrix that has the same diagonals as the input matrix.
+Intuitively, whenever we encounter matrix multiplication in NS iterations, we replace one of the matrices with its diagonal approximation.
+The particular choice of where to apply $\text{Diag}(\cdot)$ is determined by performance on synthetic datasets.
+We refer to this as the \emph{NS with diagonal substitution} (NSDS) scheme.
+In \Cref{app: NS}, we empirically demonstrate that NSDS performs well in minimizing the matrix condition number of gradients.
+As shown in \Cref{fig: condition_number}, on the gradient distribution induced by Llama model training, the performance of NSDS (when combined with $\gradnorm$) is comparable to or better than the standard NS scheme in reducing the condition number.

+We found that NSDS does have the side effect of slowing down the early stage convergence.
+However, it offers stronger tail convergence in return.
+For LLM pretraining NSDS helps \name{} achieve similar or better final validation loss performance than the original NS scheme (\Cref{sec: llm_exp}), enabling Adam-level training throughput without the help of distributed computation (\Cref{sec: memory_exp}).

-\paragraph{Rescaling $\gradwhite$.} The whitening operation $\gradwhite$ maps the normalized gradient $ \tilde{\rmG}^{(t)}$ onto the closest orthogonal matrix, and as such might drastically change the effective learning rate.
-In practice, we propose the following re-scaling before updating the weight:
+\paragraph{Rescaling for robustness.} The operator $\gradwhite$ maps the normalized gradient $ \tilde{\rmG}^{(t)}$ onto the closest orthogonal matrix, and as such might drastically change its effective learning rate.
+In practice, we propose the following re-scaling before updating the weights:

-This helps rescale the norm of the whitened gradient back to the norm of $ \tilde{\rmG}^{(t)}$, and allowing us to get reasonably good performance without extensively tuning learning rates; we found that the learning rates used by Adam tend to work well for \name{}.
-We can remove rescaling, but doing so would require additional hyper-parameter search to find the optimal learning rate.
+This helps rescale the norm of the whitened gradient back to the norm of $ \tilde{\rmG}^{(t)}$, that is $ \|\tilde{\rmG}^{(t)}\|= \sqrt{mn}$.
+Notice that this is exactly the norm of signed gradient descent ($=$ Adam without EMAs) \citep{bernstein2018signsgd}.
+This relationship allows us to directly adapt the learning rates from Adam without tuning specifically for \name{}.
+This can be throught as a variation of LR grafting \citep{agarwallearning}.